 For Airtable, you'll write to Airtable through our proxy.
 Our proxy applies the write to both Airtable and your Sync Inc database at the same time.
 You can read more about the proxy here.

 `/wait` endpoint.
-Call this endpoint after you've made a write to Stripe's API.
-This endpoint will hold open until we've confirmed that your Stripe database is up-to-date.
+Call this endpoint after you've made a write to the platform's API.
+This endpoint will hold open until we've confirmed that your database is up-to-date.
 When it is, the request returns.

 Sync Inc provides you with a Postgres database that works seamlessly with the entire Postgres ecosystem - including ORMs.